qutip/qutip/doc/guide/guide-visualization.rst

 Implementation in QuTiP
 -----------------------

 In QuTiP, the procedure described above is implemented in the function :func:`qutip.tomography.qpt`, which returns the :math:`\chi` matrix given a density matrix propagator.
-To illustrate how to use this function, let's consider the quantum :math:`i`-SWAP gate for two qubits.
+To illustrate how to use this function, let's consider the :math:`i`-SWAP gate for two qubits.
 In QuTiP the function :func:`qutip.gates.iswap` generates the unitary transformation for the state kets:

 .. ipython::